 - The slats are warped or broken.

-- There’s split wood in the frame, or the slats have cracks in them (the bed could be about to cave in).
+- The frame has split wood, or the slats have cracks (the bed could be about to cave in).

 - You’ve got your best night’s sleep on another bed recently.